A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Toward an improvement of the accuracy of cosmological observables

-Encouraged by the results depicted in Fig.~\ref{fig:iCDM_integration} for a DE component with decreasing \acidx{EOS} parameter, i.e. $w_a > 0$ in the specific CPL parameterization, we expect the Hubble tension problem to be explained phenomenologically in a very natural way.
-While implementing this extension of the MCMC method is outside the scope of this paper, we expect that such an analysis would find $w_0 > -1$ and $w_a > 0$, which is in agreement with low-$z$ data depicted by the green contours in Figure 5 of DES-Y3 \citet{Abbott2022}.
-Also, Y1 results presented in Figure 11.13 of \citet{Collaboration2009} depicts a probability distribution in the $(w_0-w_a)$ plane compatible with our expectation.

-In contrast, DES-Y3 results (\citet{Abbott2022}) and the CMB measurements by \citet{Collaboration2018}, when comparing a CPL-based model of DE to a cosmological constant, yield a high probability for $w_a < 0$.
-Our calculation of an exemplary model in Sec.~\ref{sec:DES_results} with $w_a < 0$, where we picked their central values of the CPL parameters calling it "DES-Y3 CPL model" for mere convenience, does not pass the recommended consistency check.
-This discrepancy is based on the ``miss-fitting'' of CPL-based models to observational data in the standard procedure of computing the expansion history, as exemplified in Sec.~\ref{sec:compmodelsH0} (see the descriptions of Figs.~\ref{fig:iCDM_customary} and \ref{fig:DES_customary}).
+Encouraged by the results depicted in Fig.~\ref{fig:iCDM_integration} for a DE component with decreasing EoS parameter, that is $w_a > 0$ in the specific CPL parametrization, we see the Hubble tension problem to be explained phenomenologically in a very natural way by applying the \qn{fixed EDs} approach.
+We expect, based on the proof-of-concept implementations in the preceding section, that such an analysis will find $w_0 > -1$ and $w_a > 0$, which is in agreement with low-$z$ data depicted by the green contours in Figure 5 of DES-Y3 \citet{Abbott2022a}.
+Also, Y1 results presented in Figure 11.13 of \citet{Collaboration2009} depicts a probability distribution in the $w_0-w_a$-plane compatible with our expectation.
+In contrast, DES-Y3 results (\citet{Abbott2022a}) and the CMB measurements by \citet{Collaboration2018}, when comparing a CPL-based model of DE to a cosmological constant, yield a high probability for $w_a < 0$ (see also \citet{Dinda2022, Vagnozzi2023,OColgain2021, Staicova2022}).
+Our calculation of an exemplary model in Sect.~\ref{sec:DES_results} with $w_a < 0$, where we picked their central values of the CPL parameters calling it \qn{DES-Y3 CPL model} for mere convenience, does not pass the recommended consistency check (see Fig.~\ref{fig:DES_integration}).